-Glitches and delays bedevil unemployment agency as its chief points to progress
+Glitches, delays bedevil Washington’s unemployment agency as its chief points to progress

 But LeVine argued that the agency also has new challenges.
 As the pandemic has dragged on, the problems that delay claims have “gotten more complex and require more skill,” LeVine said.
 “There’s an assumption that we’re nine months into this and shouldn’t this all be fixed by now?”

-LeVine outlined steps the agency has taken to correct the remaining problems.
+LeVine outlined steps the agency has taken to correct the problems that remain.

 The ESD has recently identified two issues that are preventing a “very small subset” from logging in or completing a claim, and is “working very aggressively to troubleshoot it … with our service providers,” LeVine said.

-The agency has also doubled the number of incoming, or “trunk,” phone lines from 600 to 1,200, which has cut the number of times callers get an “all circuits are busy message,” LeVine said.
+The agency has also doubled the number of incoming, or “trunk,” phone lines from 600 to 1,200, which has cut the number of times callers get an “all circuits are busy” message, LeVine said.
 She added that there are plans to add even more trunk lines.

-The agency has also added and trained staff to handle higher call volumes, which are currently averaging around 13,000 a day.
+The agency has also added and trained staff to handle higher call volumes; the system is currently averaging around 13,000 a day.
 The ESD now has “enough people who are trained enough that for 80% of the time, they can fix whatever it is that somebody called for,” LeVine said.
 The agency plans to add more staff, she said.

 Thanks in part to those improvements, LeVine said, after Inslee’s latest restrictions kicked in, ESD was able to easily process a surge in new claims as well as 62,000 older claims that were reopened by workers who had been laid off again.